jjimenezshaw/Leaflet.Control.Layers.Tree/README.md

 ## Tricks about the tree
 The layers tree is a normal `Object`s tree like in the example above.
 The valid elements are:
 * `children`: `<Array>` Array of children nodes for this node.
 Nothing special.
+* `label`: `<String>` Text displayed in the tree for this node.
+It may contain HTML code.
 * `layer`: `<L.Layer>` The layer itself.
 You can create with `L.tileLayer`, `L.marker`, or however you want.
-* `label`: `<String>` Text displayed in the tree for this node.
-It may contain HTML code.
 * `name`: `<String>` Text displayed in the toggle when control is minimized.
 If not present, `label` is used.
 It makes sense only when `namedToggle` is `true`, and with base layers,
-* `noShow`: `<Boolean>` Flag to disable the first node.
-Allows you having not a 'pure tree', with a root node, in the layout.
-It makes sense only in the root node.
-Default `false`.
 * `radioGroup`: `<String>` Text to identify different radio button groups.
 It is used in the `name` attribute in the [radio button](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input/radio).
 It is used only in the overlays layers (ignored in the base layers), allowing you to have radio buttons instead of checkboxes.
 See that radio groups cannot be unselected, so create a 'fake' layer (like `L.layersGroup([])`) if you want to disable it.
 Deafult `''` (that means checkbox).

 You can see an example of a baselayers tree (the javascript code) above.
-As every tree, you need a root node.
-If you don't want the root node to be displayed, but directly show its nodes in the control, add the attribute `noShow: true`.
-That makes sense only in the root node.
+You can provide a tree, or an array of trees.

 Non leaf nodes (that is, those with `children`) can also have a layer.
 In this case you will be able to select the layer, and only the icon will collapse or expand this branch.